gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 For more information about upgrading the scanner, see [Upgrading the Azure Information Protection scanner](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner) from the admin guide.

 Run this cmdlet with an account that has the database-level role of db_owner for the database that the scanner is using (named AzInfoProtectionScanner).

+Note: This cmdlet is in preview and requires the current preview version of the Azure Information Protection client.

 ## EXAMPLES